 Mendix serves as a real alternative to Abap as it is an open development platform which harmonizes well with the SAP Cloud Platform.

 By the way, the Mendix community was shocked to hear about the departure of SAP President Cloud Platform Bjoern Goerke.
-Naturally, he had a lot of contact with Mendix and SAP mentors – but that’s a different story.
+Naturally, he had a lot of contact with the company and SAP mentors – but that’s a different story.